Main Copacetic Takeaways:

 Two other spellings are available, but they aren’t common or recognized by every dictionary.

-In English, copacetic is an adjective that means fine or okay.
-Pronounce this word in four syllables as koh-puh-seh-tik.
-Use copacetic where you would use the phrase “all good” or synonyms like “hunky-dory“and “cool.”
+You can use copacetic where you would use the phrase “all good” or synonyms like “hunky-dory” and “cool.”
 Most often, people use this slang word to describe relationships.
 For example, you may say that things are copacetic between you and a partner.
-Situations, moods, and actions can also be copacetic.
-Other spellings include copasetic and copesettic.
+Meaning, everything’s just right or fine in your relationship.
+Situations, moods, and actions can also be described as copacetic.

 Pronounce copacetic like koh-puh-SEH-tik.
 There are four total syllables but the emphasis goes on the third (“SEH“).
 It’s tempting to say the beginning like “cop”, but “cope” is correct.
 When in doubt, remember that the correct pronunciation should rhyme with the word aesthetic (in this way, you could pronounce copacetic like “cope-aesthetic“).